 To help people better understand their usage and water companies better track leakage, the rollout of Intelligent Arad water meters across Connexin’s state of the art IoT network, built with Cisco and Semtech technology.
 The technology will gather real-time information on water capacity levels, consumption and pass through, and will then feed this back to Icosa Water via a smart metering platform.

 The data collected by the sensors will support the water company in being proactive and resolving issues, as Connexin CTO Will Kebbell explains; “By actively monitoring water pressure and investigating abnormalities, water companies can be more proactive – resolving issues before they escalate or affect customers.

 LoRaWAN is a versatile technology and which can support a range of use cases in differing industries.
 Recently, Connexin have partnered with Hull City Council to help improve waste collection in the city, however LoRaWAN has also been used across the world to improve social care, public services and in the commercial sector.”

-For further information contact please contact Max Wilson on email@example.com or 01482 429428
+For further information contact please contact Katie Muir on [email protected] or 01482 429428